chrislom12/COS221-Prac-5/README.md

 Please read and followung the instructions below to retrieve the database:

-1. Download and save the perfect_strangers_sportsdb.sql file.
+1. Download and save the sportsdb.sql file.
 Know the file path - it is crucial.

 2. Open your MariaDB connection on MySQL Workbench.

-3. Create a database called "perfect_strangers_sportsdb" (or whichever name you desire)

-4. Open your administration tab on your bottom left and choose "Data Import/Restore"
+3. Open your administration tab on your bottom left and choose "Data Import/Restore"

-5. Choose the "Import from Self-Contained File" option.
-NOTE: Ensure that the file path on your right is the one from step 1! (the file path should end with: perfect_strangers_sportsdb.sql)
+4. Choose the "Import from Self-Contained File" option.
+NOTE: Ensure that the file path on your right is the one from step 1! (the file path should end with: sportsdb.sql)

-6. For the Default Target Schema, make sure you have chosen the database that you have created in step 3 (perfect_strangers_sportsdb).

-7. Ensure you have chosen the "Dump Structure and Data".
+5. Ensure you have chosen the "Dump Structure and Data" option.

-8. Click on the "Start Import" button.
+6. Click on the "Start Import" button.

 The import should now run and the database is now on your workbench.